scottcase3374/primetoolkit/README.md

 	- More metrics generation
 	- Specialized data structures
 	- Better support for tracking performance (run-time) of the various stages (prime determination, prime bases generation, logging, etc).
+	- Add Optional.isPresent/isEmpty checks to the 12 or so remaining items needing it.